nsengaqueen/web-wallet/README.md

    cd frontend
    npm start
    ```
-7. Open the application in your browser at `http://localhost:3000`.
+7. Open the application in your browser at `http://localhost:5000`.

 ## Deployment

 ### Hosting Services
-- **Frontend**: Netlify
-- **Backend**: Render
+- **Frontend** + **Backend**: Netlify

 ### Steps to Deploy
 1. Push the latest code to your GitHub repository.
-2. Connect the frontend folder to Netlify for deployment.
+2. Connect the folder to Netlify for deployment.
-3. Connect the backend folder to Render for deployment.
-4. Ensure MongoDB Atlas is properly configured.
+3. Ensure MongoDB Atlas is properly configured.
 5. Add deployment links to the README file.

 ## Expected Functionalities